Fact: Nearly 80% of small businesses fail due to poor cash flow.

 11. Hunt for positive signs:

 If a patient/customer calls that he cannot pay the remaining amount in full, take it positively.
 At least he called himself and has intention to pay.
 Negotiate what he can pay today and remaining on a later date.
 Lesser the amount is past-due, easier it will become to resolve it later.
 Hanging the phone down, without a proper payment plan will push that account towards default.

 12. Charge a Late Fees:

 13. Offer multiple payment methods

 Provide an online payment portal because people prefer making payment from the convenience of their home rather than walking all the way to your business location.
 We believe younger people don’t like to mail a check or give credit card details over the phone fearing misuse.
 Accept credit card, Paypal, eCheck, FSA or ACH.

 14. Provide longer human support hours with shorter wait times:

 Let people call you and discuss how and when they can pay.
 Let them talk to a real person without the need to wait for long hours and clarify any queries that they may have.
 Offer them flexible payment options, and possibly waive of 10% of the balance if they are ready to pay in full right now.

 15. Have bank reference or trade check done

-If your are about to do a large sale on credit then have bank reference or trade check done.
-For medium sized deals, perform credit checks before you extend credit to customers, it is a small investment with big benefits.
+If you are about to make a large sale on credit, then have a bank reference or trade check done.
+For medium-sized deals, perform credit checks before you extend credit to customers; it is a small investment with significant benefits.